Ria424/developers-animatesdk-docs/Document_object/Document450.md

 #### Parameters

-**bToStage** A Boolean value that, if set to true, aligns objects to the Stage.
+**bToStage** `boolean`; A boolean value that, if set to true, aligns objects to the Stage.
 If set to false, it does not.

 #### Returns